nvda-es/devguides_translation/original_docs/spladdoninternals.md

 ## Time announcements, alarms and adjusting basic settings

-Now that we know how Studio app module is born and dies, it is time for us to look at what happens while the Studio add-on is alive, and we'll start with how Studio add-on announces time, work with alarms and uses basic settings.
+Now that we know how Studio app module is born and dies, it is time for us to look at what happens while Studio is in use, and we'll start with how the add-on announces time, work with alarms and uses basic settings.

 ### Time announcement routines: a tale of four brothers